Local, state and federal laws and regulations

 Prohibits discrimination against people with disabilities.

 “An Ordinance establishing an Equal Rights Commission and establishing It’s Powers”.
-Patterned after the state statute, the municipal ordinance also prohibits discrimination in employment on the basis of race, color, national origin, religion, sex, marital status, parenthood, age, or physical or mental disability.
+Patterned after the state statute, the municipal ordinance also prohibits discrimination in employment on the basis of race, color, national origin, religion, sex, marital status, parenthood, age, physical or mental disability, sexual orientation, or gender identity.

 Requires all employers subject to the Fair Labor Standards Act (FSLA) to provide equal pay for men and women performing comparable work.